neuro4ml/neuro4ml.github.io/Week_5/2-Training_Limited.md

 ## Evolutionary algorithms

-Another approach is to use global optimisation algorithms that don’t require derivatives.
+Another approach is to use global optimisation algorithms that don't require derivatives.

 A particularly successful approach pioneered by Katie Schuman {cite:p}`https://doi.org/10.1145/3381755.3381758` is to use evolutionary algorithms.
 In these algorithms you generate a population of networks, evaluate them, and then create new networks by mixing up the most successful networks, repeating until you get good performance.